BPerezLamarque/ABDOMEN/README.md

 # Assessing the significance of phylosymbiosis:

 To assess the significance of phylosymbiosis, one can perform permutations.
-Here, we will randomly permutate all the host species:
+Here, we permutate all the host species at random:

 ```r